tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 requests cross in flight, the `ExtendedKeyUpdate(key_update_request)` with the lower lexicographic order of the `key_exchange` value in `KeyShareEntry` MUST be ignored.
 This prevents each side from advancing keys by two generations.
+If the tie-break comparison yields equality (an event that should be impossible for genuine asymmetric key pairs), the endpoint MUST treat this as a protocol violation, send an "unexpected_message" alert, and close the connection.

 The handshake framing uses a single `HandshakeType` for this message (see {{fig-handshake}}).